PuNS3c/Win10-Dump-StickyNotes/README.md

 Reading it is as simple as `SELECT * FROM Note` table, and viewing the content.
 This is what the script does.

+### Usages
+* Backup stickynote contents.
+* Extend this code to change programaticly basicly anything about the notes.
+(For ex.
+Set a specifiy layout for the notes / Light with color notes that contain a string..
+Etc).
+Use as a refernce the [Tables.pdf](./Tables.pdf) file in this repo.

 ### How to run?
 Download the `.py` file, and run.